nwthomas/data-structures-and-algorithms/data_structures/cache/least_recently_used/README.md

 ## TYPE

-An `LRU Cache` is a type of cache.
+A `LRU Cache` is a type of cache.
 Caches allow us to preserve and memoize data so that we can access it quickly in the future.

 ## DATA STRUCTURE DESCRIPTION